Fusō, Aichi

 Fusō (扶桑町, Fusō-chō) is a town located in Niwa District, Aichi Prefecture, Japan.
-As of 1 October 2019, the town had an estimated population of 34,144 in 14,017 households, and a population density of 3,051 persons per km².
+As of 1 October 2019, the town had an estimated population of 34,144 in 14,017 households, and a population density of 3,051 persons per km2.
 The total area of the town was 11.19 sqkm.

 Geography

 Fusō is located in the extreme northeast corner of Aichi Prefecture, bordering on Gifu Prefecture.
-The Kiso River and the Gojō River flow through the town.
+The Kiso and Gojō rivers flow through the town.